dedgars/effective-fiesta/README.md

 # Demo
-Toshiko is one month old
+Toshiko is one month old and went to vet